ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/making-components-work-together.md

 - "The images are too small.
 I can't see image details."

-So we’re going to make the following improvements to our image carousel:
+So we're going to make the following improvements to our image carousel:

 - Thumbnails of all images in the carousel should appear in a horizontal list below the original carousel.